-Indian Arm Park is a conservation park that protects shores of the Indian Arm fjord.
+Indian Arm Park (Say Nuth Khaw Yum Park) is a conservation park that protects shores of the Indian Arm fjord.
 The 6,821 hectare park encompasses old-growth forests, several alpine lakes, a 50m high waterfall, a large alluvial fan, numerous creeks and the Indian River estuary.

 The Indian Arm fjord is an important area to the First Nations people, including the Burrard, Musqueam and Squamish bands that hunt and fish in the area.
 Several pictographs throughout the area are evidence of First Nations use.
 The historic Wigwam Inn was once a luxury resort that attracted customers travelling by steamship up the Indian Arm fjord.

 Deep Cove in North Vancouver is one of two jumping-off points for exploring Indian Arm, a steep-sided, 18-mile (30-km) fjord that branches north from Burrard Inlet just east of the Ironworkers Memorial Second Narrows Bridge.
 Kayakers (and the occasional canoeist) also launch from Belcarra Regional Park on the east side of Indian Arm.
 You can explore the south end of Indian Arm in the course of a day, or set out on an extended two- to four-day circumnavigation of the coastal inlet.
 The best time to paddle here is between April and October.
 During monsoon season, Indian Arm (and the North Shore generally) often receives twice as much rain as nearby Vancouver.